chs8691/polar-tcx-fix/README.md

 # polar-tcx-fix
-Fix TCX files from Polar M400 to accept upload to Garmin Connect
+Fix TCX files from Polar M400 to accept upload to Garmin Connect.

 ## Motivation

 Uploading TCX files created with my POLAR M400 to Garmin Connect failed with message "Beim Hochladen der Datei ist ein Fehler aufgetreten.
-Versuchen Sie es erneut".
+Versuchen Sie es erneut" (uplaod failed error).

 The reason are two missing Tags in the `<Author>` section at the end of the file.